CleverCloud/doc.clever-cloud.com/commons/clever-cloud-apis/cc-api.md

  * Take a URL in the API for the WebSocket.
  * Ex : `https://api.clever-cloud.com/v2/events/event-socket`
- * Sign the OAuth request with this url.
+ * Sign the OAuth request with this URL.
  * Replace `https://` by `wss://`
  * `wss://api.clever-cloud.com/v2/events/event-socket`
- * Connect to this url in WebSocket
+ * Connect to this URL in WebSocket
  * When the WebSocket connection is opened, you need to send the OAuth1 header in this format :
 ```json